 Three fingers were inside him now, and Zero squirmed, instinct forcing him to try and pull away from the unfamiliar, strange invasion, but Kaname froze him with a brutal kiss, a kiss that was less teeth and more tongue, slow, gentle, sensual, but the taste of blood was in both their mouths, and Zero felt like he was drowning in the mix of emotions.

 Zero lifted his hands to cup Kaname's face in his hands, keeping the vampire's lips pressed to his own, drinking it all in, moaning into his mouth when Kaname scissored his fingers and pressed against—fuck.

-Zero gasped when he felt Kaname at his entrance, pressing, pushing—Zero arched when Kaname slid in without permission, without waiting, without abandon.
+Kaname moved so inhumanly quickly Zero wasn't even sure he'd gotten the lube until he felt something larger, slicker, nudging at his entrance.
+Zero arched when Kaname slid in without without waiting, without abandon.
 "Fuck, fuck you," Zero hissed, his head thrashing from side to side, his vision dizzy with the sudden pain.